nihzh/nihzh.github.io/docs/Edinburgh/Secure Programming.md

 ![](../img/Pasted%20image%2020250925233127.png)
 `$0x80` equivalent to `128`, the kernel executes the system call according to the value of `EAX`
 - `EAX = 11 (0xb)` means `execve` system call
-- relavent parameters are set to other registers
+- relevant parameters are set to other registers

 **Binary representations**
 Encode the hex op code of malicious input